 So, we use the curves to tweak the outcome.

 Click and hold on to the small box in the bottom left corner of the curve box, and drag up.
-This way we add a little more light into the scene.
-By moving the box up vertically, we increase the exposure.
+This way, we add a little more light to the scene.
+By moving it up vertically, we increase the exposure.

-Here is our image, with a before and after.
-The changes are subtle, but as you will find, your images can still benefit from a small color correction.
+Here is our photo, with a before (left) and after (right).
+The changes are subtle, but as you will find, everything looks more vivid and realistic.